craigea92/the-keeper-app/README.md

 ## Can you set State to a Parent Component in React?

 Sometimes, we require to set the state from the children component to the parent component in ReactJS.
 We can create a state handler function in the parent component and pass it as a prop of the child component.
 After that, we can use the child component function to set the parent component's state.

+## What are Props?

+Props are used to store data that can be accessed by the children of a React component.
+They are part of the concept of reusability.
+Props take the place of class attributes and allow you to create consistent interfaces across the component hierarchy.